 Prepare for a US Immigration Interview

-Edited by Yuliya, MsBarbs, Dougie-1, Anonymous and 1 other
+Edited by Yuliya, MsBarbs, Dougie-1, Eng and 1 other

-You've applied for a US immigration visa and gotten an appointment for an interview.
+You've applied for a US immigration visa and received an appointment for an interview.
 Congratulations!
 You're almost there.

 Many people worry about the interview part of the process, but it's the easier part of the process!
 Here's how to prepare for your interview: